CenturyLinkCloud/PublicKB/README.md

 5. Push or sync your commit(s) to the remote repository on Github.

 6. Create a [pull request](https://help.github.com/articles/creating-a-pull-request) to merge your changes into the `master` branch.
-Once a pull request is accepted, it will be live on CenturyLinkCloud.com after the next release to production.

 7. CenturyLink Cloud Platform Team reviews your pull request.
 If accepted, it will be added to the [Knowledge Base on CenturyLinkCloud.com](http://www.centurylinkcloud.com/knowledge-base).